wernerjoss/docker-grav/README.md

-# Official Docker Image for Grav
+# Docker Image for Grav with Xdebug

 This currently is pretty minimal and uses: